Submitty/Submitty/sysadmin_tools/nightly_db_backup/readme.txt

 Please configure options near the top of the code.

 DB_HOST: Hostname of the Submitty databases.
-You can use localhost if
+You can use 'localhost' if
          PostgreSQL is on the same machine as the Submitty system.

 DB_USER: The username that interacts with Submitty course databases.
 Typically